 You can rely on a receptionist for their flexibility and the ability to adapt to new situations.
-Whereas most employees in the office will focus on their own duties and do not necessarily get involved in other areas of the company, the receptionist interacts with people throughout the whole organisation and will get involved in all departments.
+Whereas most employees in the office will focus on their own duties and do not necessarily get involved in other areas of the company, the receptionist interacts with people throughout the whole organization and will get involved in all departments.

 They have a high awareness of the goings-on throughout the business for this reason and are very knowledgeable about the company, making them the ideal person for customers to go to with questions.

-4) They possess enviable organisation skills:
+4) They possess enviable organization skills:

-They always know where to find the documents, phone numbers and email addresses you need without a second thought and are always available to take messages and get in touch with necessary individuals.
+They always know where to find the documents, phone numbers, and email addresses you need without a second thought and are always available to take messages and get in touch with necessary individuals.

 5) They’re great communicators:

-Communication skills are their best asset and not only do they have the ability to speak well and convey information clearly, they’re also great listeners, and are always willing to respond to clients needs and requests.
+Communication skills are their best asset and not only do they have the ability to speak well and convey information clearly, they’re also great listeners, and are always willing to respond to clients’ needs and requests.

-They know how to keep their calm when under pressure and will never become flustered at several ringing phone lines, email requests and people waiting at the front desk.
+They know how to keep their calm when under pressure and will never become flustered at several ringing phone lines, email requests, and people waiting at the front desk.

 Twitter’s Receptionist Hall of Fame: